Rey-Wang/react-testing-strategies/README.md

 2. How could make test case writing more effective
    - Using this repo, we could choose one way, which should be simply writing and quick test
 3. How do we choose testing tools
-4. How do we seprate unit testing with E2E testing, let this two
+4. How do we understand the boundary between unit testing with E2E testing

 ### Testing Strategies